 The bill aims to enhance the privacy of minors involved in legal proceedings by revising how they are identified in public court records.
-It introduces a new section that mandates that any court record accessible to the public must refer to minors solely as "minor" followed by a numerical identifier, and to their relatives as "relative" with a numerical identifier, unless the relative is a criminal defendant in the case.
+It introduces a new section that mandates courts to refer to minors only as "minor" followed by a numerical identifier, and to identify their relatives similarly, unless the relative is a criminal defendant.
 Additionally, the bill amends existing laws to ensure that sensitive information, such as social security numbers and financial documents, must be submitted on separate confidential forms that are not accessible to the public.
+It also specifies that the names of minors who are victims in criminal cases must be provided in a confidential manner.

 Statutes affected: Introduced, 02/05/2025: 15-15A-9, 15-26A-63.1, 25-5A-19, 26-7A-48, 26-7A-112